hl7au/au-fhir-ps/input/pagecontent/comparison.md

 Relationships between AU PS, AU Core, AUCDI, and the above key implementation guides are described in [Relationship with other IGs](relationship.html).

-International Patient Access (IPA) and International Patient Summary (IPS) are specifically referenced, as these are the international specifications intended for use in patient summary use cases.

-Corresponding profiles, conformance requirements, and capability statements included in the key FHIR implementation guides were reviewed and considered during AU PS's development to ensure alignment, and to facilitate adoption of, this standard.

-The below comparison evaluates AU PS conformance requirements with the key implementation guides identifying where compliance with AU PS satisfies the expectations established by the referenced implementation guide.

 ### Profile Comparison
 As part of profile comparison, the requirements, constraints, and standards specified in a particular FHIR profile are evaluated.
 These requirements can include mandatory elements, *Must Support* elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.